newrelic/ansible-install/README.md

 - `logs` (Linux & Windows)
 - `apm-php` (Linux)
 - `apm-nodejs` (Linux)
+- `mysql` (Linux)

+Important Notes:
-Note: the `logs` target requires `infrastructure`, and an error will be thrown if `logs` is specified without `infrastructure`.
+- the `logs` target requires `infrastructure`, and an error will be thrown if `logs` is specified without `infrastructure`.

-Note: the NodeJS agent installation is supported only for apps managed by [PM2](https://pm2.keymetrics.io/).
+- the `apm-nodejs` agent installation is supported only for apps managed by [PM2](https://pm2.keymetrics.io/).
 To install the agent using a package manager such as `npm` or `yarn` or via other installation paths, please reference our [docs](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/installation-configuration/install-nodejs-agent/).
+- the `mysql` targets requires and installs `infrastructure`.

 #### `tags` (Optional)